gala-at-work/MeetBeat-App/README.md

 # Meet-Beat-App
 Project Meet-Beat, lets you make most out of networking events

+*This App was built using a vibe-coding App

 Please have a look at the App Demo here : https://drive.google.com/drive/u/2/folders/1owv-NyGdF-VXiySUJci9gKwQmZ6PS9Br or here on my LinkedIn: